 It is a masterpiece of the Renaissance, designed in the 16th century by Giorgio Vasari, also buildings such as the Palazzo dell’Orologio (Palace of the Clock in English, free visits on reservation), the church Santo Stefano dei Cavalieri designed by Vasari and the statue of Cosimo I Medici.

-Also worth mentioning are the Palace of the Council of the Twelve and the Chiesa San Rocco.
+Also worth mentioning are the Palace of the Council of the Twelve and the Chiesa di San Rocco.

 The church of Santo Stefano preserves in particular the painting of the Stoning of Saint Stephen by Giorgio Vasari, or a Nativity by Bronzino.

-Royal Palace
+Royal Palace of Pisa

 Built in 1159 along the Arno by the Caetani family, the Royal Palace of Pisa (Palazzo Reale in Italian) was rebuilt by the Medici family in the 16th century.
 It then hosted the Grand Dukes of Tuscany, then in the 19th century the Savoy with the King of Italy.
 It would also be here that Galileo presented to Cosimo I de’ Medici the invention of the astronomical telescope.